 Arducopter APM 2.8 flight controller

-Over the time, the APM flight controller received many hardware updates and the current version is 2.8.
+Over time, the APM flight controller received many hardware updates and the current version is 2.8.

 The APM 2.8 FC is based on the ATmega2560 CPU, which is a low power consumption 8-Bit microcontroller.
 A secondary ATMEGA32U2 AVR RISC-based microcontroller is used as PPM encoder.
 The flight controller also incorporates a 3 axis gyro\accelerometer sensor (MPU 6000) and a pressure sensor (MS5611).

-One of the biggest advantage of this platform is the great software support through the MissionPlanner app.
+One of the biggest advantages of this platform is great software support through the MissionPlanner app.

-The Ardcopter can be paired with many optional hardware like:
+The Ardcopter can be paired with much optional hardware like:

 - Telemetry module for real-time monitoring of the flight parameters;